Skip to content

 Edinburgh, Scotland

 Edinburgh’s endless charm does not end with its abundance of castles and rolling hills.
-It is also completely transformed on Christmas into a Christmas wonderland that sweeps all its visitors by their feet!
+It is also completely transformed at Christmas into a winter wonderland that sweeps all its visitors off their feet!
 You and your family included.
 So make sure to immerse yourselves in the festive spirit of Edinburgh!

 Princes Street Gardens transforms into a sprawling Christmas market, a paradise for shopping for unique gifts and sweet treats.
 Witness the spectacular Christmas lights projected onto the majestic Edinburgh Castle, casting an enchanting glow over the city.